deepset-ai/haystack-website/src/pages/docs/versions/master/latest/site/en/api/api/document_store.md

 - `password`: password (standard authentication via http_auth)
 - `api_key_id`: ID of the API key (altenative authentication mode to the above http_auth)
 - `api_key`: Secret value of the API key (altenative authentication mode to the above http_auth)
+- `aws4auth`: Authentication for usage with aws elasticsearch (can be generated with the requests-aws4auth package)
 - `index`: Name of index in elasticsearch to use for storing the documents that we want to search.
 If not existing yet, we will create one.
 - `label_index`: Name of index in elasticsearch to use for storing labels.
 If not existing yet, we will create one.
 - `search_fields`: Name of fields used by ElasticsearchRetriever to find matches in the docs to our incoming query (using elastic's multi_match query), e.g. ["title", "full_text"]